It's tempting to imagine the progress of the human race as if it were a

 legalized same-sex marriage, and we've now repealed the U.S. military's

 "don't ask, don't tell, don't gay" policy.
-Why, we can't even remember the bad old days when homosexual relations were still criminal
+Why, we can't even

 acts in the U.S., when consenting adults were being arrested for the